vickyskarthik/navtech-radar-slam/README.md

-navtech_radar_slam_mulran.launch launches the yeti_radar_odometry.launch, which in turn launches the the yetiOdom node yetiOdom node saves the trajectory without loop closure which can be visualized using the repo: https://github.com/gisbi-kim/yeti_odom_drawer
+navtech_radar_slam_mulran.launch launches the yeti_radar_odometry.launch, which in turn launches the the yetiOdom node.

+yetiOdom node saves the trajectory without loop closure

+which can be visualized using the repo: https://github.com/gisbi-kim/yeti_odom_drawer

 # navtech-radar-slam